Pylons/pyramid/docs/quick_tutorial/index.rst

 to the most common facilities.
 Fun, fast-paced, and most certainly not aimed at experts of the Pyramid web framework.

+For cut and paste purposes, the source code for all stages of this tutorial can be browsed on `GitHub <https://github.com/Pylons/pyramid/>`_, which corresponds to the same location if you have Pyramid sources.

 Contents
 ========